College of The Albemarle

 On April 9, COA and Currituck County receive the prestigious Distinguished Partners in Excellence Award by the State Board of the North Carolina Community College System.
 This marks the first time in State Board’s history that a partnership between a college and a county government was selected.

-The Welding Lab on the Elizabeth City Campus is completely renovated and a ribbon cutting ceremony is held.
+The Welding Lab at COA – Elizabeth City is completely renovated and a ribbon cutting ceremony is held.

 In June, COA celebrated nine members of the inaugural class of the President’s Leadership Academy.
 The program included two book studies and an all-day meeting once a month.
 Several guest speakers visited the campus from other community colleges as well as from the North Carolina Community College System.